richstokes/bruteforce-helloworld/README.md

 ## Overview

 Saw this idea on Reddit and thought it was pretty funny.
-Made a helloworld bruteforce, but with full unicode support.
+Made a helloworld bruteforcer, but with full unicode support.

 &nbsp;